Stallacktit/Stallacktit/README.md

 ### Hi there 👋
+I'm Stallacktit, a junior dotnet developper.
+I'm curious and always willing to learn more!
+Aged 24 and freshly graduated, I'm working in a small tech company in Belgium in a motivating development team!
+Native french speaker, I can also communicate using English and Dutch language.
+Open to the world and other cultures.
+Talk me about yourself!

+Here are some updates about me:
+- 🔭 I’m currently working on an ANTLR project
+- 🌱 I’m currently learning C# Dotnet
+- 🤔 I’m looking for help with Jet connectors
+- 💬 Ask me about music, tech, whatever you want
+- 📫 How to reach me: Discord => stallacktit
+- ⚡ Fun fact: I haven't bitten anyone.
+Yet...
 <!--
 **Stallacktit/Stallacktit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.